Our Mission

 Our Values

 Community.
-We believe the media should encourage curiosity, offer nuance, reinforce our dignity and push our capacity for empathy and collective action.
-Healthy conversation and civic engagement are essential to a functioning democracy.
-We envision a digital community that enables constructive dialogue and meaningful human connection.
-This goal and vision set us apart from other media platforms.
+The media should encourage curiosity, offer nuance, reinforce human dignity, and push our capacity for empathy and collective action.
+We’re fostering a community that seeks constructive dialogue and meaningful human connection.

 Feminist.
-At its core, feminism is about linking the personal to the political.
-It is about considering a quality beyond gender, while recognizing humans’ unique experiences with gender.
 We believe that feminism is for everybody, and that feminist stories are human stories.
-Our approach to feminist reporting simply involves being considerate, inclusive and intersectional.
+Most fundamentally, our approach to feminist journalism involves being considerate, inclusive, and intersectional.